odinuv/web/en/apv/walkthrough/dynamic-page/objects.md

 You have already met some functions in the previous examples -- e.g.:

 - `print_r` -- function to print an array
-- `count` -- function to return number of elements in an array
+- `count` -- function to return the number of elements in an array

 These are built-in [PHP functions](http://php.net/manual/en/funcref.php).
 PHP has many built-in functions, I will show some of the very useful ones along the way.
 Apart from those